camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/25-general-migration-hints/00-overview.html.md

 **Getting Help:** If you have any trouble, ask for assistance in the [Forum](http://camunda.org/community/forum.html).
 As an enterprise customer, you can contact our [support team](https://app.camunda.com/jira/browse/SUPPORT) if you need further assistance.

 This guide gives some hints and general guidelines / steps to follow when upgrading Camunda BPM from one minor version to the next one.
 It is _NOT_ a migration guide by its own.
-Always check the concrete migration guide of the version from where you start the migration, e.g. e.g. [migrate from Camunda BPM 7.0 to 7.1](ref:/guides/migration-guide/#migrate-from-camunda-bpm-70-to-71).
+Always check the concrete migration guide of the version from where you start the migration, e.g. [migrate from Camunda BPM 7.0 to 7.1](ref:/guides/migration-guide/#migrate-from-camunda-bpm-70-to-71).

 The migration guides usually cover following migration topics in detail: